inQWIRE/QWIRE/README.md

 QWIRE is compatible with Coq 8.5 - 8.7.

 This version of the project has no dependencies.
-Run `make` to compile the main (implementation and preliminary) files and `make everything` to compile the whole project.
+Run `make` to compile the core (preliminary and implementation) files and `make all` to compile the whole project.

 Files in this repository